kazurem/MinGLcraft/README.md

 I am going pick my first opengl project to be..... minecraft.
 I think I am insane.. or atleast I will be after this.
 Though I have made this repository... lets see if I commit to it and actually perform this insane task.
-This will be a.... journey of epic proportions that will most probably take atleast a year or more.
-LETS START!! (only after my semester exams ofcourse.
-I too want to get a degree).
 I will be making this in Fedora.

 ### 1. Installing  OpenGL and other libraries in Fedora: